genilab/genilab.github.io/collaborate.md

 ## Research Collaborators

-We need to bring together like-minded innovators to make our research meaningful for the society!
+We need to bring together like-minded innovators and Multi-Disciplinary research groups to make our work meaningful for the society!

-For that, we seek to engage with Research Collaborators that can contribute with one or more of the following:
+For that, we seek to engage with Research Collaborators from other Deparments in our Research Community that can contribute with one or more of the following:

+1. **Joint Grant Applications** is our top-piority.
+1. **Ideas for Socially-Relevant Prototypes** applying our Research resources for fast prototyping.
 1. **Create Use Cases**, specially around multi-disciplinary research.
-1. **Develop Prototypes** applying our Research resources for fast prototyping.
 1. **Promote Publications**, always important to showcase our interests and capabilities.
-1. **Joint Grant Applications**.

 ---

 ## Industry Partners